 The result is a mojito that’s not only cleaner in appearance (big mint flavor, no floating mint leaves), but also endlessly more flavorful than any mojito you’ve previously experienced.

-Mint and Lime Mojito Recipe
+Mojito Cocktail Recipe

 A mortar and pestle are really the best tools for this recipe, but if you don't have one, then chop the mint as finely as you can, then smash it with a fork in a small bowl to mix it with the sugar and rum.
 You can also puree the mint, sugar, and all of the rum in a clean spice grinder.